pallets/flask/docs/quickstart.rst

 Generating HTML from within Python is not fun, and actually pretty cumbersome because you have to do the HTML escaping on your own to keep the application secure.
-Because of that Flask configures the `Jinja2
+Because of that Flask configures the `Jinja
 <https://palletsprojects.com/p/jinja/>`_ template engine for you automatically.

 Templates can be used to generate any type of text file.
 For web applications, you'll